On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Introduction

 However, the situation is more intriguing for \textit{compact} hyper-K\"ahler manifolds.
 We refer to \cite{Beauville} and \cite{HuyInventiones} for generalities of such manifolds; see also \Cref{sec:HK-LLV} for a quick summary of their special properties.
 Let us just mention here the most studied examples of compact hyper-K\"ahler manifolds: deformations of Hilbert schemes of points on K3 surfaces; such hyper-K\"ahler manifolds are called of \textit{$\K3^{[n]}$-type}.
-On the one hand, in (complex) dimension 2, maximal real K3 surfaces and abelian surfaces exist and have been thoroughly studied; see \cite{Kharlamov-K3-76}, \cite{Nikulin-1979}, \cite[Chapters IV, VIII]{Silhol-Surface-LNM}.
+On the one hand, in (complex) dimension 2, maximal real K3 surfaces and abelian surfaces exist and have been thoroughly studied; see \cite{Kharlamov-K3-76}, \cite{nikulin1979integral} \cite[Chapters IV, VIII]{Silhol-Surface-LNM}.
 On the other hand, Kharlamov and R{\u{a}}sdeaconu \cite{Kharlamov-Rasdeaconu-HilbertSquare} made the surprising discovery that the Hilbert square of maximal real K3 surfaces (see also \cite{Kharlamov-Radsdeaconu-Deficiency} for related results) and Fano varieties of lines of maximal real cubic fourfolds are \textit{never} maximal.

-The motivation of this paper is to investigate the following question, raised by Fu in \cite{FuMaximalReal}:
+These works lead us to the second motivation of this paper, summarized in the following question, raised by Fu in \cite{FuMaximalReal}: \begin{question} Can compact hyper-K\"ahler manifolds of dimension $\geq 4$ admit maximal (ABA), (AAB), (BAA) and (BBB) brane involutions? \end{question} In what follows, we give a decisive but rather unexpected answer to it for hyper-K\"ahler manifolds of $\K3^{[n]}$-type.